irungumaina/django-wagtail-cms/README.md

 # Documentation

 The project is build using , Django and Wagtail .
-Their Documentations offer the best help .
+The Documentations offer the best help .

-1. Wagtail Documentation 2.
-Django Documentation 3.
-Python Documentation
+1. Wagtail Documentation
+2. Django Documentation
+3. Python Documentation

 # Support

 For support and improvements ,raise it here .

-# Recognition

-Much appreciation to :

-1. https://www.youtube.com/playlist? list=PLMQHMcNi6ocsS8Bfnuy_IDgJ4bHRRrvub
-2. CodingForEverybody/learn-wagtail by @KalobTaulien
-3. @KalobTaulien